 The second problem is that, particularly today, we struggle to see how God can allow Hell to exist.
 But, as Lewis suggests, Hell can exist because God cannot force us to love.
 It is Hell that is ghostly and insubstantial, because people are free to choose not to love, and it is that failure that condemns them to their own Hell.
 So, after visiting Heaven most of the visitors return to Hell, not because they are not welcome, but because they cannot give themselves to love.

 This of course connects to this brilliant little Hasidic story:

-The painting is by friend, the artist David Beatson.
+The painting is by my friend, the artist David Beatson.